HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 Semi-Truck Accidents Can Leave Victims with Significant Medical Expenses

-The 18-wheeler truck accident injuries are often far more serious than those of other types of traffic accidents, and the medical expenses associated reflect this fact:
+The 18-wheeler truck accident injuries are often far more serious than those of other types of traffic accidents in California, and the medical expenses associated reflect this fact:

 - Emergency care at the scene of the accident and emergency transportation to the hospital